-Where a beneficiary opts to either buy an annuity or leave funds in a pension to support future income drawdown payments any UK tax-free status applies to all future payments in their lifetime, no matter when drawn or what age they are.
+Where a beneficiary opts to either buy an annuity or leave funds in a pension to support future income drawdown payments any tax-free status applies to all future payments in their lifetime, no matter when drawn or what age they are.

-Provided any person chosen as a beneficiary was nominated by you in your 'Nomination of death beneficiaries form' they will always have the option of taking a pension benefit rather than a lump sum.
+Provided any person chosen as a beneficiary was nominated by you in your 'Expression of wishes' they will always have the option of taking a pension benefit rather than a lump sum.
 This would effectively be a way to avoid any tax consequences concerning the 'lump sum and death benefit allowance'.
-It is therefore important to regularly review (and keep updated) your nomination form provided to us.
+It is therefore important to regularly review (and keep updated) your 'Expression of wishes' form provided to us.